The role of women empowerment in global recovery

 There are some good results because, despite the pandemic, many economies managed to improve their score on gender equality and made it a priority in the government agenda, especially in Middle East and North Africa.
 In particular, they eliminated some of the job restrictions and are trying to reduce the gender pay gap in some industries.
 Some of the countries analyzed removed or are currently removing constraints to women’s entrepreneurship and obligations related to marriage and parenthood.

 The report calculated that on average women have ¾ of men’s rights.
-Now more than ever, it is necessary to implement new laws that safeguard women’s rights related to financial independence, economic opportunities, access to childcare, and access protection from domestic violence.
+Now more than ever, it is necessary to implement new laws that safeguard women’s rights related to financial independency, economic opportunities, access to childcare, access to judicial system and protection from domestic violence.

 So, what governments, international organizations and private companies should do in order to promote a global recovery based on women economic empowerment?